hbz/lobid-blog/_posts/2017-04-25-api-documentation-2.md

 ## Benefits

 The examples taken for documentation should at best be live data from production.
-Thus, if something changes on the data side, the example – and with it the documentation – automatically updates.<sup>2</sup> For example, if the value of a field changes, the documentation will automatically show the new data.
+Thus, if something changes on the data side, the example – and with it the documentation – automatically updates.
+For example, if the value of a field changes, the documentation will automatically show the new data.
 If a specific field was removed in the data, and therefore in the example, the corresponding hypothes.is annotation becomes an "orphan".

 We hope that this documentation approach based on annotation of examples is more useful and more fun than the traditional descriptive approach.
 It should give people an intuitive and interactive interface for exploring and understanding the data provided by the lobid API.
 If any questions remain, API users can easily ask questions regarding specific parts of the documentation by replying to a hypothes.is annotation and we will automatically be notified via email.